 After that job, I’ve returned to Serbia and started working for ManageWP in autumn of 2012 where I was surrounded by geeks.
 Programmers, developers, and designers, these amazing people were completely in my comfort zone.
 I love nerds and nerds love me back.
 We are all awkward and no one is invading anyone’s personal space.
 I really enjoyed being surrounded by people who worked there and some of them became really good friends, even startup cofounders later on.

 My next job was in Air Serbia in autumn 2013 as a cabin crew while I was trying to make enough money to sustain myself and help my family while waiting to get a seed investment for a new app I co-founded with a friend of mine.
+I even wrote an ebook about it and used this experience to create some passive income on the side.
 Almost one year of the cabin crew job was enough for me to realize how uncomfortable I was with other people managing my time, constantly changing my flight schedule and my health and private life was suffering a lot as well.
 I couldn’t have a stable and healthy routine, exercise regularly, eat healthily and have the freedom to organize my time.
 I couldn’t plan any travels, social gatherings or anything for that matter.
 My social life was suffering and it was virtually impossible to organize anything with my friends who had stable jobs.

 My goal back then was to one day create a job for myself which will enable me to have freedom over my time because time management was always a passion of mine and I was always a productivity geek.
 I believe that you can’t be at your best while working for someone else.
 Especially if he or she is taking control of your time without the proper knowledge and experience on when and how you perform at your best.
 Being part of a large system was really never my thing, I preferred creating my own systems that are catered to my taste.